Pick 6: Transfer quarterbacks who could make a big impact - News 12 Now

 Florida might have solved its long-running quarterback problem with the addition of Notre Dame transfer Malik Zaire.

 Florida is one of several schools likely turning to a transfer quarterback this season to lead their teams.
-Six that will be drawing lots of attention in 2017.
+Here are six that will be drawing lots of attention:

 Kyle Allen, Houston

-Note: This story has been corrected to show that Max Browne was recruited by USC in 2013, not 2012.